gyhou/gyhou.github.io/aboutme.md

 <span class="fa fa-briefcase about-icon"></span>
 ## Work Experience
 **Marketing Sales Representative**, Nam Liong Enterprise Co.
 Ltd., 2018 - 2019
-- Strategized with apparel industry experts and manufacturer experts to design customer’s product
+- Strategized with industry and manufacturer experts to design customer’s product
 - Designed a new product management system to improve client’s experience resulting in sample requests increase of 100% and reduced time spent on samples inquiries by 400%
-- Organized and traveled to oversea exhibitions with the team for an extended period of time
+- Organized and traveled to oversea exhibitions with for an extended period of time
 - Scheduled meetings and visited oversea clients to collaborate on future products

 **Sales Associate**, Auspring Co.
 Ltd., 2014 - 2018
 - Gathered data concerning customers, competitors, and market trends
-- Developed creative problem solving skills to solve conflicts between distributor and customer
+- Developed problem solving skills to solve conflicts between distributor and customer
 - Increased overseas market sales by 30% for Functional Masterbatch products

 <span class="fa fa-graduation-cap about-icon"></span>